 If you have plans to expand your business nationwide and sell your products or services throughout the country, then you should protect consider protecting your business at the federal level with a trademark.

 - Should I trademark my name and logo before forming my LLC?

 In the United States, common law rights apply to trademarks on a first use basis.
 This means that if you are already operating your business using a specific name and logo, you receive a little bit of protection if someone begins using the same name or logo in a similar product category or geographic location, even if you haven't registered your trademark yet.

 Protect your trademark by using the designation TM after it.
 Apply for your trademark as soon as you can and then you can use an ® symbol once the mark is registered.

 - What is a logo?

 If you need help with how to trademark something, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.